gemfire/gemfire-developer-website/content/spring-boot-for-apache-geode/guides/a-basic-cache.md

 * JDK 8 or 11
 * A Spring Boot application (using 2.2 or greater)
 * The Spring Boot for Apache Geode dependency.
+* A [Tanzu GemFire service instance](spring-boot-for-apache-geode/getting-started/setting-up-tgf4vms-on-tas) on the Tanzu Application Service

 ---